LauraHBui/Modelling-Crime-Data-2021/docs/06-hypotheses.md

 <img src="06-hypotheses_files/figure-html/unnamed-chunk-20-1.png" width="672" />
 <br>

-Visualising our results, we observe further support that the intervention reduces reoffending: the confidence intervals for each group do not overlap and the proportion for the control group is lower than that of the treatment group.
+Visualising our results, we observe further support that the intervention reduces reoffending: the confidence intervals for each group do not overlap and the proportion for the treatment group is lower than for the control group.

 <br>